jianliu10/jianliu.github.io/_posts/2016-10-10-FX market data aggregator.md

 ---
 layout: post
-title:  "Case Study - FX Market data aggregator"
+title:  "Case Study - FX Market Data Aggregator in a FX trading system"
 date:   2016-10-01 00:00:00 -0500
 categories: tech trading-system
 ---

-## Case Study - FX Market data aggregator in a FX trading system
+## Functional and non-functional requirements

-I was tasked to architect a FX market data aggregator for a FX trading system.
+I was challenged to architect a FX market data aggregator for a FX trading system.
 The system MDQ (Market Data Quotes) is required to have the following capabilities:
 ‎
 1. Ability to get market data quotes concurrently from 10 ECNs.
 2.‎ Persist and aggregate the quotes